asal7747/se4s_isoform_pipeline/README.md

 ## Install

-Install the core Python package (TALON utilities) in a virtual environment:
+Create and activate a virtual environment, then install the package and its dependencies:

 ```
 python3 -m venv .venv && source .venv/bin/activate
 pip install -e .
+pip install scanpy anndata numpy pandas matplotlib scikit-learn pytest
 ```

-Create or activate a conda/mamba environment for the short-read pipeline (example):

-- Python 3.12
-- scanpy, anndata, numpy, pandas, matplotlib, scikit-learn, pytest
-- snakemake (optional, for the Snakefile workflow)
+Optionally, install Snakemake if you want to use the Snakefile workflow:

 ```
-mamba activate se4s_isoform_env
+pip install snakemake
 ```

 ---